MaastrichtU-IDS/sparql-profiler/README.md

 ### 🏗️ Run in development

-You can easily run the `sparql-profiler` in your terminal with hatch while in development:
+You can easily run the `sparql-profiler` in your terminal with hatch while in development to profile a specific SPARQL endpoint:

 ```bash
 hatch run sparql-profile profile https://graphdb.dumontierlab.com/repositories/umids-kg